2011 Super Outbreak: Pisgah–Flat Rock–Higdon, Alabama/Trenton, Georgia

+An aerial view of the damage in Trenton, Georgia by the tornado.

 This multiple-vortex EF4 tornado that originated from the Cullman supercell, with maximum sustained winds of up to 190 mph, devastated portions of Jackson and DeKalb counties in Alabama, as well as Dade and Walker counties in Georgia along a 47 mi path at times up to 1260 yd wide, killing 14 people and injuring at least 50 others.

 The tornado touched down north of Section, initially producing EF0 to EF1 tree damage.
 The tornado rapidly intensified to low-end EF4 strength as it passed northwest of Pisgah and Rosalie, destroying numerous mobile homes and block foundation homes, scattering the debris hundreds of yards and killing three people.
 Thousands of trees were snapped and debarked, vehicles were thrown up to 50 yd in different directions, and barns and chicken houses were heavily damaged, along with the roof of a church.
 As it passed near Flat Rock and Higdon, the tornado reached high-end EF4 strength, mowing down thousands of trees in this rural area.
-The tornado later crossed into Georgia and crossed Interstate 59 as it struck Trenton at EF3 intensity, killing two people.
+The tornado later crossed into Georgia and crossed I-59 as it struck Trenton at EF3 intensity, killing two people.
 Dozens of homes in Trenton were either completely destroyed or sustained major damage, and tens of thousands of trees were downed in the area.
 A grocery store, two apartment complexes, and a funeral home were destroyed as well.

 The tornado weakened to EF2 strength as it struck Flintstone further to the northeast, but still resulted in major damage.
 Numerous trees and power lines were downed, 7 homes were destroyed, 26 sustained major damage, and 35 sustained minor damage in the Flintstone area.
 The tornado continued northeast, weakening to EF0 strength before finally dissipating near Fort Oglethorpe.